Border shooting jury deadlocked 3 days before mistrial

 - He froze to death inside a multimillion-dollar town house — and now the state is investigating

+Prosecutors can still seek another trial for Swartz on manslaughter charges in the 2012 death of 16-year-old Jose Antonio Elena Rodriguez, but a final decision has not been announced.

-The case’s status will be discussed on May 11.
+A hearing on the status of the case will be held May 11.

+Luis Parra, attorney for the teen’s mother, Araceli Rodriguez, said the family was disappointed by the trial’s outcome.

+“We remain optimistic that the case will be retried and that the defendant will be found guilty on one of the lesser manslaughter charges,” the Nogales, Arizona attorney said.